Broccoli Nutrition and

 temperature as this will cause a greater loss of

-vitamins and nutrients.
 The florets should be cut or

 chopped